Spartiazz/Spartiazz.github.io/index.md

 ---

 ### Scoring file sensitivity using NLP for Fortuneo Bank.
-### Used by the legal team to filter out non-GDPR complient files.
+### Used by the legal team to filter out non-GDPR compliant files.
 ##

 [NLP-Scoring](/sample_page)